Diaphragm (optics): History

 This distinction was maintained in Wall's 1889 Dictionary of Photography (see figure), but disappeared after Ernst Abbe's theory of stops unified these concepts.

 According to Rudolf Kingslake, the inventor of the iris diaphragm is unknown.
 Others credit Joseph Nicéphore Niépce for this device, around 1820.
 J. H. Brown, a member of the Royal Microscopical Society, appears to have invented a popular improved iris diaphragm by 1867.

 Kingslake has more definite histories for some other diaphragm types, such as M. Noton's adjustable cat eye diaphragm of two sliding squares in 1856, and the Waterhouse stops of John Waterhouse in 1858.

+In 1858, lens maker Charles C Harrison along with Joseph Schnitzer patented an adjustable "stop" for his lenses, which featured six blades that could be moved to shrink the aperture.
+Harrison and Schnitzer's contribution to photography has gone largely unrecognized.

 The Hamburg Observatory-Bergedorf location had a 60 cm (~23.6 inch) aperture Great Refractor by Reposold and Steinheil (Lenses).
-One unique feature of Hamburg Great Refractor is Iris diaphragm that allows the aperture to be adjusted from 5 to 60 cm.
+One unique feature of the Hamburg Great Refractor is an iris diaphragm that allows the aperture to be adjusted from 5 to 60 cm.
 This telescope was activated in the early 1910s.